Youssefn9212/Assessing-Neurological-States-from-Physiological-Signals/Project Description.md

 ### **Unified Pipeline**

 A unified pipeline was developed to streamline experimentation, allowing combinations of preprocessing, feature selection, and modeling to be tested efficiently.
+We tested different combinations of dimensionality reduction to try to find the one that optimizes the performance of our models.

 ---